iqb-berlin/verona-player-dan/readme.md

 This repository contains v2.1.0 of the IQB Unit Authoring Tool and the IQB Unit Player.

-# Tech
+# Source code

 The IQB Unit Authoring Tool and the IQB Unit Player share most of their code with each other.
 They are both programmed in Typescript, with a bit of HTML and CSS added to package everything neatly.
 The entry point for the IQB Unit Authoring Tool bundle is "src/unitAuthoring/IQB_UnitAuthoring.ts".
 For the IQB Unit Player bundle, the entry point is "src/unitPlayer/IQB_UnitPlayer.ts".
-The .js bundles are generated using Webpack.
 Additional files needed for the build are located in "src/unitAuthoring" (for the Unit Authoring Tool), in "src/unitPlayer" (for the Unit Player) and in "src/typescriptCommonFiles" (source files used by both the Unit Authoring Tool and by the Unit Player).

 # Build

-Currently the build process is only set up to work on Windows.
+Currently the build process is only set up to work on Windows (7 or higher) and uses NPM (Node Package Manager).

-To build the project, you will need the Typescript Compiler and the Webpack CLI (see package.json for the the versions currently used to make the build).
-If these are available on your system, you can use "custom_build.bat" to build the project.
+You can use "npm install" to install the build dependencies which are needed.
+After that, you can use "npm run-script build" to do a build.
 This will create a "build" folder with the current build and a "compilation" folder with the intermediary files that are needed in order to create the build.

-Alternatively, you can also do the whole build process by using the Node Package Manager (first "npm install" and then "npm run-script build").
+The build process is described in "custom_build.bat", using the Windows batch file syntax.

 # Demo